 What makes one family rise above in the face of suffering and adversity, while others remain stuck in the same place without moving forward in a crisis?
 The answer is a positivist concept in psychology: resilience.
 Resilience’s definition could not be simpler, said Boris Cyrulnik, who coined this concept.
 He said that resilience was starting a new development after trauma.
 Others have said that it is the ability to overcome painful and traumatic situations, coming out of them stronger.

-This concept is not only attributed to individual models of facing adversity but can also be contextualized in families and communities.
-Family resilience can be defined as the processes of reorganizing meanings and behaviors, and overcoming and adapting that take place in the family.
+This concept does not only attribute to individual models of facing adversity, but can also be contextualized in families and communities.
+Family resilience can define as the processes of reorganizing meanings and behaviors, and overcoming and adapting that take place in the family.

 It also allows the family system to recover in times of crisis, just like the one we are currently living through with COVID-19.
 Resilience cushions the stress, reduces the risk of dysfunction, and supports optimal adaptation.
 It implies more than just handling stressful conditions, it implies the potential for transformation and personal and relational growth that can be forged by adversity.

-They are flexible.
-They are flexible enough to understand the crisis they are living through and adapt to adverse circumstances.
+Furthermore, they are flexible enough to understand the crisis they are living through and adapt to adverse circumstances.
 They change in order to face new challenges.
-They build a new sense of normality as they reorganize themselves in the face of adversity.
+Likewise, they build a new sense of normality as they reorganize themselves in the face of adversity.
 They are firm, but at the same time flexible while employing authoritative leadership.

-Connectivity.
 They maintain connectivity in the middle of a crisis.
-They value mutual support, collaboration, and commitment.
+Not only that, but they value mutual support, collaboration, and commitment.
 The individual needs, differences, and limits of each family member are respected.
 And when the crisis produces emotional wounds, the family seeks new ways to heal and restore relationships.